CC-MNNIT/2018-19-Classes/README.md

 # MNNIT-Computer-Club

-This repository contains the codes, support links and other relevant materials for every class under Computer Club, MNNIT Allahabad.
+This repository contains the codes, support links and other relevant materials for every class under Computer Club, MNNIT Allahabad,Prayagraj.

 This repository is only open for PRs by CC-MNNIT-admins/members (hereafter called CC-Admins).
 Please DO NOT make a PR otherwise.